 - specifies how long each record must be kept.

-- Agency specific—covers public records unique to a public authority based on the functions it performs.
+- Agency Specific/Core—covers public records unique to a public authority based on the functions it performs.

 - General—covers administrative records common to all public authorities and based on common functions.

-- Sector-wide—covers records of similar public authorities (for example, local government, universities, energy sector) and based on functions common to like public authorities.
+- Sector—covers records of similar public authorities (for example, local government, universities, energy sector) and based on functions common to like public authorities.

 Improving the way we save and dispose of records

 Queensland State Archives (QSA) provides a range of information, advice, guidelines, tools and other resources to help Queensland public authorities meet their obligations and improve their practices in the retention and disposal of public records.

 The recent QSA recordkeeping assessment survey highlighted the need for increased retention and disposal coverage for Queensland public authorities.
 To improve the retention and disposal of public records across government, QSA is currently developing a strategic disposal framework which will provide additional guidance to public authorities in implementing systematic and transparent disposal programs.

 The framework will include:

 - further advice for public authorities on compliance with Information Standard 31: Retention and Disposal of Public Records